scanner docs insights pricing sign in

 • Wrong shares produce wrong output

-Noir Circuit (4 tests)
+ZK Circuit (4 tests)

 • Valid authorization passes